CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 If enabled, the interaction dots themselves will be hidden, but the interaction UI will still be available.
 > [!TIP]
-> This is for all of you out there who hate having stuff on your HUD, but still want to get the nice new prompts and secondary actions.
+> This is for all of you out there who are allergic to having stuff on your HUD, but still want to get the nice new prompts and secondary actions.
 ## Hide marker for untalkative stalkers
 * Config setting: `hide_mute_stalkers`
 * Default: `true`

 If enabled, no marker will be shown at all for stalkers who can't be engaged in conversation.
-There is little point to disabling this setting, as untalkative stalkers have no other interactions.
 > [!TIP]
-> If you're using an addon that enables conversation with all stalkers, set `all_squad_members_talk` to true instead of changing this.
+> There is little point to disabling this setting, as untalkative stalkers have no other interactions.
+If you're using an addon that enables conversation with all stalkers, set `all_squad_members_talk` to true instead of changing this.
 ## Hidden items still show interaction prompts
 * Config setting: `hidden_show_prompts`
 * Default: `true`

 If a marker is hidden for any reason, its interaction prompts will still be shown.
-> [!WARNING]
+> [!IMPORTANT]
 > If this option is not enabled, hidden markers will not have any visible interaction prompts at all.
 This will not prevent you from picking them up if you want to, it just won't show the prompt.
 ## Hide the connecting white line
 * Config setting: `hide_connecting_line`